Solaire-patch/ifastDummies/README.md

 # ifastDummies

-This package improves the `fastDummies` package (you can check out their original package [here](https://github.com/jacobkap/fastDummies/)) by a tiny but – to me – significant feature.
+This package improves the `dummy_cols` function from the `fastDummies` package (you can check out their original package [here](https://github.com/jacobkap/fastDummies/)) by a tiny but – to me – significant feature.
 Using the `sep` argument, you can now directly specify how column names and unique values should be